heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 ## Let's go with Travis
 You need an account.
 I already had one.
 You have to give them permission to see your Github account -- this gives them broad access.
 Travis allows you to choose the repositories you want watched.

 The default settings on Travis are just fine.
-There are very few settings, mostly for experimental features, so it's not really necessary at all.
-We will be setting an environment variable in the settings a little later.
+There are very few settings -- mostly for experimental features -- so it's not really necessary at all.
+We *will* be adding an environment variable a little later.

 One of the annoying things about Travis is that there isn't a "go" button.
 It will *only* start when a new commit is made to your master branch on Gitub.
 This can make it difficult to get started and test your initial configuration.

 - Sign up for Travis
 - Give them access to your Github
 - Activate travis for your blog
-- Make a test commit to kick off the project.
+- Make a test commit to kick off the build and deploy

-## Making a test commit
+## Configure travis
 In order to make a deploy, we need to make a commit.
+We're going to commit a travis config file to kick off our first automated build.

-Travis offers almost no configuration online because you are supposed to add a `.travis.yml` file to your project.
+Travis offers almost no configuration online because you are supposed to add a [`.travis.yml`](https://docs.travis-ci.com/user/customizing-the-build) file to your project.
 This file is pretty easy to make but it can get quite complicated.
 Under the hood, Travis is is standing up a brand new virtual machine for your project, running a fresh build from the latest code master on Github, and running tests.

-Thankfully for us, you can also configure a deploy step that runs after tests have been completed.
+Travis is designed to test your code bey default.
+Thankfully for us, you can also configure a deploy step that runs after the tests.

 Travis is designed for pretty serious teams that need strict and predictable build environments.
 Projects with a large audience need to ensure that the code that is lives on their website is the right code, and that it passes at least some kind of smell test.